sidneycadot/ZWO-ASI-ReverseEngineering/README.md

 We describe them below and discuss below what they do in terms of USB bus activity.

-All functions use the 'default' context of libusb, meaning that they pass a NULL pointer as the 'context' argument weherever it is needed.
+All functions use the 'default' context of libusb, meaning that they pass a NULL pointer as the 'context' argument wherever it is needed.

 ##### int ASIGetNumOfConnectedCameras()

-The ASIGetNumOfConnectedCameras() call is intended to be the first function called in a program that communicates with an ASI camera.
+The ASIGetNumOfConnectedCameras() call is intended to be the first function called in a program that uses the ASICamera2 library.

-This function uses libusb 1.0 (the modern version of the user-space USB library) to fetch a list of devices on the USB bus.

 It starts by executing a libusb_init() call.
 Next it executes libusb_get_device_list() to obtain a list of all USB devices available in the system.